The History of Pole Dancing

 Every few years - as new baby pole dancers join our ranks - the question of where pole dancing comes from inevitably gets brought up for debate all over again.
-The last time I wrote about this was in 2014 and the only real information you could find at the time was hazy and vague, usually referencing Chinese pole or Mallakhamb as leading to the pole we know today; with little to no proof to back it up (you can find this original post by clicking here).
+The last time I wrote about this was in 2014 and the only real information you could find at the time was hazy and vague, usually referencing Chinese pole or Mallakhamb as leading to the pole we know today; with little to no proof to back it up.
 So what do we know now, 7 years later?

 Historic Pole